rytswd/k8s-website/content/en/blog/_posts/2025-04-23-Kubernetes-v1-33-Release/index.md

 ### Multiple Service CIDRs

-This enhancement introduces a new implementation of allocation logic for Service IPs.
-Across the whole cluster, every Service ClusterIP must be unique and trying to create a service with a specific ClusterIP that has already been allocated will return an error.
-This new allocator logic uses two new API Objects: ServiceCIDR and IPAddress, allowing users to dynamically increase the number of Service IPS available by creating new ServiceCIDRs.
+This enhancement introduced a new implementation of allocation logic for Service IPs.
+Across the whole cluster, every Service of `type: ClusterIP` must have a unique IP address assigned to it.
+Trying to create a Service with a specific cluster IP that has already been allocated will return an error.
+The updated IP address allocator logic uses two newly stable API objects: ServiceCIDR and IPAddress.
+Now generally available, these APIs allow cluster administrators to dynamically increase the number of IP addresses available for `type: ClusterIP` Services (by creating new ServiceCIDR objects).

 This work was done as part of [KEP-1880: Multiple Service CIDRs](https://kep.k8s.io/1880) led by SIG Network.